jhinnbay/mwa-website/README.md

-Inspiration
+## Inspiration

-Digital Libraries are vulnerable to shutdown.
+### Digital Libraries are vulnerable to shutdown.

 Z Library, Ron DeSantis, etc. Libraries only have limited copies of audiobooks and limited resources.
 There's no way to actually own books, and Amazon & other companies have taken over with unfair subscription models.
 There's no way to onboard the next 100,000 users in Web3 with strictly video games, NFTs, and consumer products.
 We created an individual ERP Platform curated to help onboard mass adoption by 74% by creating value in a with books and rich resources available online, in a decentralized manner

 Mental Wealth Academy is the academic knowledge layer of the project and utilizes a focus on connecting resources and a rich ecosystem while building a community of DAO consensus players to participate.

-Mental Wealth Academy is a full-scale full-circle ERP educational platform.
+**Mental Wealth Academy** is a full-scale full-circle ERP educational platform.

-What It Does & How We Built It
+## What It Does & How We Built It

-Utilizes DAO Technology on Polygon Network.
+- **Utilizes DAO Technology on Polygon Amoy, Cardona, Avalanche Fuji C-chain, Scroll:**
-DAO technology keeps resources regulated and decentralized.
+  - DAO technology ensures that resources are regulated and decentralized.
-Complex Smart Contract is used to store and update the Library's directory.
+  - Community members vote on resource additions and manage the platform’s evolution.

-IPFS is utilized + Piñata to ensure longevity in resources and documents with data permanence.
+- **Complex Smart Contracts:**
-Cross-Chain Interoperability Protocol (CCIP) for NFT book data.
+  - Smart contracts are used to store and update the library's directory.
-Chainlink functions for on-demand backstory and dungeon generation.
+  - Implements Chainlink VRF for random selection processes and Chainlink Automation for scheduled governance actions.

-Users connect while providing massive learning opportunities for all.
+- **IPFS and Piñata for Data Permanence:**
-Marketplace and ecosystem for books and authorship promotes reading & writing comprehension.
+  - IPFS and Piñata ensure the longevity of resources and documents, providing data permanence.

-Ecosystem values intellectuals and academics, ensuring Crypto + NFTs become digestible for college students.
+- **Cross-Chain Interoperability Protocol (CCIP):**
-Challenges & Accomplishments
+  - Chainlink CCIP is used for NFT book data, enhancing cross-chain communication and asset transfers.

-Timezones were a huge issue to communication... it was actually very frustrating.
-Once we tackled the optimal timezone issues most collaboration went extremely smooth.
-Defeating the rough patches, after we set up a few designs and flow charts we were able to communicate with the partners we required to build our individual pieces, it was a rough finish but we did it.
-I'm proud of my team for completing everything with such limited time and resources.
+- **Chainlink Functions:**

-What's next for Mental Wealth Academy
+  - Chainlink Functions are used for on-demand resource verification and off-chain data interactions.

-Continue to build and provide services for communities at scale by onboarding and curating our digital ecosystem to fine tune what resources are exactly needed.
+- **Comprehensive Learning Ecosystem:**

-Built With
+  - Users connect, providing massive learning opportunities for all.

-# Getting Started with Create React App
+  - The marketplace and ecosystem for books and authorship promote reading and writing comprehension.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+  - Values intellectuals and academics, ensuring Crypto and NFTs become digestible for college students.

-## Available Scripts
+## Built with:

-In the project directory, you can run:
+- Polygon Amoy

-### `npm start`
+- Polygon Cardona

-Runs the app in the development mode.\
+- Avalanche Fuji C-Chain
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Scroll

-The page will reload when you make changes.\
+- Chainlink Automation
-You may also see any lint errors in the console.
+- Chainlink VRF

-### `npm test`
+- Chainlink CCIP

-Launches the test runner in the interactive watch mode.\
+- Chainlink Data Feeds
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- Chainlink Functions

-### `npm run build`
+- IPFS

-Builds the app for production to the `build` folder.\
+- Javascript
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- Reactjs

-The build is minified and the filenames include the hashes.\
+- Scss
-Your app is ready to be deployed!
+- Solidity

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+## Challenges & Accomplishments

-### `npm run eject`
+- **Timezone Issues:**

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+  - Communication across different timezones was initially challenging and frustrating.

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+  - Once optimal communication times were established, collaboration became smoother.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+- **Collaboration and Design:**

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+  - After overcoming initial hurdles, the team effectively communicated with partners to build individual pieces.

-## Learn More
+  - Despite limited time and resources, the team completed the project, showcasing dedication and resilience.

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+  - We gained extensive knowledge of Chainlink's VRF, Automation, Functions, Data Feeds, CCIP, Polygon, Avalanche, and Scroll.

-To learn React, check out the [React documentation](https://reactjs.org/).
+  - Understanding the complexities of cross-chain transactions to enable easy book purchases and library card acquisitions was a valuable learning experience.

-### Code Splitting
+  - Developing a seamless user experience was a significant achievement.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+## What's Next for Mental Wealth Academy

-### Analyzing the Bundle Size
+- **Continued Development:**

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+  - Continue to build and provide services for communities at scale by onboarding and curating our digital ecosystem to meet the exact needs of our community.

-### Making a Progressive Web App
+  - Apply for grants to further develop and expand the platform.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+  - Deploy Mental Wealth Academy (MWA) on the mainnet for real-world use.

-### Advanced Configuration
+  - Conduct extensive user testing to refine the platform.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+  - Launch Android and iOS applications for MWA.

-### Deployment
+  - Enhance the AI capabilities used for generating NFT profiles to provide even more personalized and engaging user experiences.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+  - Implement gasless transactions using platforms like Biconomy or Moonbeam to enhance user convenience.

-### `npm run build` fails to minify
+  - Support 50+ new tokens and 20+ new chains within the next few months after the end of the hackathon.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+**By aligning Mental Wealth Academy with the hackathon tracks and integrating multiple Chainlink services, we have created a robust and innovative project.**